Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Experience for Everest Base Camp Luxury Trek

 A climbing experience shouldn’t be necessary for the Luxury Everest Base Camp Trek.
-Since the trek requires only a minimal amount of preparation before heading out on the trail, it is not extremely difficult.
+Since the trek requires minimal preparation before heading out, it is not particularly difficult.

 You do not need trekking expertise during the Luxury Everest Base Camp Trek, but some experience would be beneficial.
 In the area above Dingboche, several obstacles present themselves that hikers need to consider.
 Likewise, Everest Base Camp Trekking will be simple, with appropriate warm-up exercises and pre-tour routines.